awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/50-dynamic-scaling.md

 aws autoscaling put-scaling-policy --cli-input-json file://asg-automatic-scaling.json
 ```

-Command should return policy and target tracking alarms that have been created.
+Command should return policy ARN and target tracking alarms that have been created.

 ```
 {